Troy Kopp

-Troy Kopp (born August 21, 1971) is a former American and Canadian football quarterback in the Arena Football League (AFL) and Canadian Football League (CFL).
-He played for the Memphis Pharaohs, Anaheim Piranhas and Winnipeg Blue Bombers.
+Troy Kopp (born August 21, 1971) is an American former professional football quarterback who played in the Arena Football League (AFL) and Canadian Football League (CFL).
+He played for the Memphis Pharaohs, Anaheim Piranhas, Winnipeg Blue Bombers, and Calgary Stampeders.
 He played college football at the University of the Pacific.

-Early years
+Early life

 Kopp attended Mission Viejo High School.
 As a freshman in 1985, his life was impacted after his father lost his job, forcing the family to spend their summer sleeping either in a tent or a van.
 Kopp lived with three different families, over the next 3 years, while attending school.

 As a senior, he was the top-rated quarterback in Orange County and was named All-Southern in baseball.
 He also selected by the Montreal Expos in the 58th-round as a catcher.